Johnny0121/README/README.md

 - :iphone: I've got a personal website that you can check out at [johnny-le.me](https://www.johnny-le.me)

 ## My dreams
+- Become a senior developer and mentor
 - Become an expert in data structures
-- Become a senior developer and mentor
 - Open a coffee shop
 - Get a dog
+- Revive my goldfishes

 ## Contacts

 - [contact.lejohnny@gmail.com](contact.lejohnny@gmail.com)
 - [https://www.linkedin.com/in/johnnyle-lej1/](https://www.linkedin.com/in/johnnyle-lej1/)

-Give me a Dorayaki and I'll do anything you want.
+Give me a Dorayaki and I'll do whatever you want.
+Give me two and I'll reverse your linked list.